 What is Group Therapy?

-It is commonly implemented in cases of anxiety, PTSD or addiction, It can also be coupled/alternated with individual therapy for optimum results.
+It is commonly implemented in cases of anxiety, PTSD or addiction.
+Group therapy can also be coupled/alternated with individual therapy for optimum results.
 People in group therapy improve not only from the psychoeducation and guidance provided by the therapist but also from observing others and receiving feedback from group members.

 How does it work?

 Typically, 6-8 individuals meet once or twice a week, for about an hour.
 After explaining the rules and setting an agenda, the therapist engages the group on the chosen topic.
-There is some activity-based learning and of course sharing!
+There is some activity-based learning and sharing.
 Groups also set goals and discuss their progress with other members.

-- It gives you a chance to both learn from others and inspire others from your own experience
+- Creating a space for the individual to learn about the self, learn from others and inspire others